 "What kind of person would willingly marry Shiba-taichou?"

 - The One I Love Is...: In chapter 6 "Friends" Asuka tells Shinji her best friend has a huge crush on his best friend... and she has no idea of why she likes that perverted idiot:

 Shinji: Are you really sure she likes him?

 Asuka: Sure!
 I asked her.
 I don't know why, but she has the biggest crush on that baka.
 Personally, I think she deserves better, but if she wants him that bad...

 - Lily gets this reaction a lot in The Peace Not Promised when she starts returning Severus' affections.
-In fairness, it wasn't just his proud and prickly personality, unkempt appearance, or poverty; they were also worried about his former association with the Death Eaters, who would torture and kill Lily if given the chance (Lily's confident that he's repented and reformed, but not everyone is so readily convinced).
+In fairness, her friends didn't just object to his proud and prickly personality, unkempt appearance, or poverty; they were also worried about his former association with the Death Eaters, who would torture and kill Lily if given the chance.
+Lily's confident that he's repented and reformed, but not everyone is so readily convinced.
 She's eventually able to win them over when they see how much good he's doing.

 - In this Wreck-It Ralph Fan Art, Felix 2.0 is confused by the fact that a "high-def chick" like Calhoun would be married to anyone like his original.